bootstrapsp/learningGo/golangNotes.md

 * Marshal and UnMarshal deals with the string or slice of byte within the application
 * Have nothing to do with the external data

+## Marshal, Unmarshal, Encoding & Decoding

-## UnMarshal is used for parsing the JSON data and stores the value in a pointer
+* UnMarshal is used for parsing the JSON data and stores the value in a pointer

-## Marshal encodes the data
+* Marshal encodes the data

-## Encode writes the value streaming out of the application
+* Encode writes the value streaming out of the application

-## Decode reads the value streaming into the application
+* Decode reads the value streaming into the application